Rape (sexual assault) - overviewSex and rape; Date rape; Sexual assault

 - Withdrawal from family or friends

-Victims of rape should be helped to understand that nothing about what happened was their fault.
+Victims of rape should be helped to understand that what happened was not their fault.
 Nothing that they did should have allowed someone to have sex with them against their will.
-This includes dressing suggestively, or even kissing or performing other physically intimate activities.
-Any fault or blame is solely on the rapist.
+This includes dressing suggestively, or even kissing or other physical intimacy.
+The fault or blame is solely on the rapist.

 - Information about rape and sexual assault should be provided in a safe and supportive environment.

 The most useful tool to prevent rape is to be more aware of the issue.
 Always trust your instincts if you are somewhere or with someone that does not feel safe and comfortable.